zukunft/zukunft.com/docs/code_functions_all.md

     \-- view - section for function view not yet defined that it should be interface in /view/term_view.php
     \-- term_linked - section for function term_linked not yet defined that it should be interface in /view/term_view.ph p
-    \-- order error - order of section construct and map has difference at db_fld_to_url should be before url_mapper
+    \-- order error - order of section construct and map has difference at db_fld_to_url should be before to_url_array
 \-- view
     \-- load_by_id_with_related - section for function load_by_id_with_related is expected to be load in /view/view.php
     \-- db_fld_to_url - section for function db_fld_to_url not yet defined that it should be api in /view/view.php